mark-hallman/DFRWS-2019-KAPE-Workshop/README.md

 # DFRWS2019-KAPE-Workshop
-Slides, scripts, notes, link, etc from my  2019 DFRWS KAPE Workshop
+This Readme page is a one stop shop for all the slides, scripts, notes, link, etc from my  2019 DFRWS KAPE Workshop.
+If something is missing,  or you just are looking for some additional information,  create an issue through this GitHub repo and I will do my best to help.
+My contact info is in the slide deck and at the bottom of this document.

 At a minimum, before you come to the workshop, download ZimmermanTools and KAPE.
 Please feel free to install and get familiar with them both.